Whether you’re leaving school, considering a career change, or wanting to return to work after a break, work experience can be a real help

 Work experience is a great way to improve or gain skills and increase your breadth of knowledge.
 Whatever position you’re in, you’re likely to be developing important transferable skills such as communication, teamwork, problem solving, organisation and self-management – as well as ones more closely related to your chosen industry or job role.

 Whether it involves shadowing members of staff, attending meetings, taking on different tasks or working as part of a team, doing a work experience placement gives you a real understanding of a day-to-day job in a particular sector.
 So it’s a good way to help you decide whether you’ve made the right career choice, or test out a new industry if you’re considering a change.

 If you’ve had a career break, work experience can also help to get you back into the world of work and allow you to stand out to potential employers.

-In 2017, we launched our brand new Royal London Insight into Work programme, after our members told us how valuable work experience can be.
+In 2017 and 2018, we launched our brand new Royal London Insight into Work programme, after our members told us how valuable work experience can be.
 No matter what stage you’re at, we want to help where we can.
 That’s why we opened our programme to all members and their families, aged 14 and above.

 With two-week or four-week placement opportunities available in various teams throughout Royal London, such as Consumer, Operations, Finance, Intermediary, HR and Legal, there really is something for everyone.